Cosmological constraints on $R^2$-corrected Appleby-Battye model: -corrected AB model

-It is important to mention that some $f(R)$ models well established in the literature, like Hu-Sawicki~\cite{Hu2007} and Starobinsky~\cite{Starobinsky2007} models, present three parameters.
+which at large $R$ mimics the GR theory with a non-true cosmological constant.
+The free model parameters are $\epsilon_{AB}$ and $b$.
+It is worth mentioning that some $f(R)$ models well established in the literature, like Hu-Sawicki~\cite{Hu2007} and Starobinsky~\cite{Starobinsky2007} models, present three parameters.

-It has been shown in~\cite{Appleby2010,Appleby2008} that a sudden {\em weak curvature singularity} forms generically when the $f^{\prime\prime}(R)$ becomes zero for some finite value of $R$ so that the condition $f^{\prime\prime}(R)>0$ is marginally violated, leading to two more elementary problems: both an unbounded growth of the {\em scalaron} mass and an undesired overabundance of this particle at high-curvatures.
-In other words, it means that the {\em scalaron} can behave like a {\em tachyon} and that the amplitude of the oscillations in $R$ grows indefinitely when $R \gg R_{vac}$.
+A sudden {\em weak curvature singularity} is known to form genetically when $f^{\prime\prime}(R)$ becomes zero for some finite value of $R$, such that the condition $f^{\prime\prime}(R)>0$ is marginally violated, leading to two more elementary problems: both an unbounded growth of the {\em scalaron} mass and an undesired overabundance of this particle at high-curvatures.
+In other words, it means that the {\em scalaron} can behave like a {\em tachyon} and that the amplitude of the oscillations in $R$ grows indefinitely when $R \gg R_{vac}$~\cite{Appleby2010,Appleby2008}.
 For the AB model in eq.~(\ref{AB}) and many others discussed in the literature, this occurs for $R$ within the range of cosmological interest, pointing out an incompleteness of these models.
-However, it was observed that the simple addition of a term proportional to $R^2$ in the $f(R)$, with a sufficiently small coefficient to ensure the existence of the primordial inflation, solves this type of singularity \cite{Appleby2010,Dev2008}.
+However, it was observed that the simple addition of a term proportional to $R^2$ in the $f(R)$, with a sufficiently small coefficient to ensure the existence of the primordial inflation, solves this type of singularity~\cite{DeFelice2010,Starobinsky2007}.

 In this way it was proposed the $R^2$-corrected Appleby-Battye, or $R^2$-AB, model~\cite{Appleby2010}